Bolling Breaks Silence To Discount Son’s Suicide: Eric Chase Bolling Death Showed ‘No Signs Of Self Harm’

 — The Hill (@thehill) September 9, 2017

 According to the BBC News, Eric Bolling and Fox News decided to part ways “amicably” on Friday.
 This was at the conclusion of the investigation that Fox embarked on when the allegations first came to light.
-Fox News released a statement on Friday which included,
+Fox News released a statement on Friday.

 “We thank Eric for his ten years of service to our loyal viewers and wish him the best of luck.”